martynasfreitakas/FinalFinance/README.md

 - **Home Page**: View and search for mutual fund investments.
 The page displays well-known funds and RSS feed updates about the latest submissions from SEC.gov.
 - **Fund Search**: Perform searches for mutual funds.
-- **Monitor**: View information about the latest fund submissions, including a table of current fund positions and the ability to track how a fund's portfolio changes over the last five submissions.
+- **Monitor**: View information about the latest fund submissions, including a table of current fund positions and track how a fund's portfolio changes over the last five submissions.
 Users can understand whether a fund has maintained, added, or liquidated positions based on share amounts.
-Funds can be managed using radio buttons, with the fund list sourced from favorites.
+Manage fund information using radio buttons, with the fund list coming from favorites.
 - **Favorites**: Add and manage favorite funds for quick access.
 - **Profile**: Update your profile information and manage your account.